NigelPearson/AMX_Enova_Novara_Web/Readme.txt

 Summary:
 This is a very simple coding example for an AMX Enova DVX-2155.
-* Attaches a few 8 button keypads for selecting 5 inputs, volume, and mute.
+* Attaches a few Novara 8 button keypads (selects 5 inputs, volume, and mute), and a Massio 8 button plus knob keypad.
 * Implements a very primitive Web server, with a kind of REST API.
   This is for iPhone generation users, who are too lazy to press real buttons.
 * No fancy AMX touch screens or wireless presentation gateways.